 Viscosity and rheology modifiers

-Viscosity and rheology modifiers are substances that alter the “thickness” of a liquid.
+Viscosity and rheology modifiers are substances that alter the viscosity (or "thickness") of a liquid.
 Viscosity modifiers alter a fluid’s resistance to flow.
 Rheology modifiers can do the same thing, but may include additional abilities, like change the viscosity of a fluid depending on the forces that are being applied.

 All of our viscosity and rheology modifiers alter the properties of liquids but the reason why a product is chosen will depend on the specific application conditions.
 For some applications, thickening a formulation will help with the manufacture of a product (improve the production process), where for other applications, a modifier will help to create the final product.